 If you are a national of an EU or EEA country, you are usually eligible for assistance if you have lived in the UK continuously for five years and have been working, studying or supporting yourself as a self-sufficient person.

 Family members of these EEA nationals are also usually eligible for assistance.

 Eligible because you are or have been working

 You are eligible for assistance if you're working in the UK.
 Work does not need to be full-time.
 You still qualify if you are doing genuine part-time work but need to top up your income with state benefits.
 Self-employment also counts.

 You are also eligible for assistance in some situations when you have stopped working, if you:

-- are a worker, have lost your job through no fault of your own and have registered as a jobseeker with JobCentre Plus
+- lost your job through no fault of your own and have registered as a jobseeker with JobCentre Plus

 - have lived in the UK for more than two years, have been working but have had to stop because of permanent incapacity

-- have had to stop work following an industrial accident or disease and are entitled to certain UK disability benefits
+- had to stop work following an industrial accident or disease and are entitled to certain UK disability benefits

 - have lived in the UK for at least three years and have retired after working in the UK for at least 12 months

 Family members of EU nationals